exonum/exonum-doc/src/architecture/storage.md

 3. [View layer](#view-layer) describes the wrapper over the DB engine that ensures atomicity of blocks and transactions
-4. [List of system tables](#system-tables) contains tables used directly by Exonum Core
+4. [List of system tables](#system-tables) contains tables used directly by the Exonum core
 5. [Indexing](#indexing) gives an insight how indexes over structured data can be built in Exonum